 If you want to look around off the beaten tourist tracks and get to know another side of Amsterdam, a guided tour of the Docklands in the north of the city is recommended.
-At the NDSM shipyard, artists and creative people organize concerts, markets and happenings.
+At the NDSM shipyard artists and creative people organize concerts, markets and happenings.
 The journey with the ferry is worthwhile!
-In the meantime, tour guides also offer tours of the area.
-But of course there are many other alternative city tours and also city tours through Amsterdam.
+Right now also tour guides offer tours in the area.
+But of course there are many other alternative city tours and also city round trips through Amsterdam.
 Whether a crime thriller tour through the red light district, canal trip incl. burger & beer or a mystery safari - there is no lack of offers.

 Free city tours in Amsterdam

 As in many metropolises, Amsterdam offers a wide range of city tours.
 Some tour guides even offer their services for free.
-You have to be able to afford it cheaply?
-This is not necessarily true in this case, as the guides also want to survive and assume that the participants of the city tours are not stingy with their tips.
+You can participate at these tours free of charge but consider that the guides also want to survive and assume that the participants of the city tours are not stingy with their tips.
 Accordingly, the quality does not have to be inferior to that of a paid city tour.
-But you should also not assume that you will get the leadership for free.
+But you should also not assume that you will get the tour completely for free.
 A tip of at least 10.00€ per person is expected for the supposedly free city tour.
-Advantage - in the end you decide how much the leadership was worth to you.
+Your Advantage: In the end you decide how much the tour was worth to you.

 9 things you must have seen in Amsterdam